phthallo/fanfi.cx/README.md

 # fanfi.cx
 Query and read fanfiction from the Archive of Our Own over DNS.
 Inspired by [ch.at](https://github.com/Deep-ai-inc/ch.at).
 Runs on a single Go binary.

 ## Usage
 ```
-dig @fanfi.cx "your query here" -p 1337 +short
+dig @fanfi.cx "your query here" -p 1337
 ```

 `+short` is optional but will make output look neater.

+**Queries can and probably will time out, particularly with long works.** Add a timeout with `+timeout=<timeoutvaluehere>`.
+You might also need to rerun the command.
+I'm still not entirely sure why this happens.

 ### Query terms